Gymnobela lamyi

 Gymnobela lamyi is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 The classification of this species in the genus Gymnobela is under consideration because the shell characters show a considerable divergence from those of the other species in the genus.
 Furthermore, no soft part are known.

-Description

 Distribution

 This marine species occurs off the Azores at a depth of 1250 m.